sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/faq/GeneralFAQ.md

 the configuration of your operating system or Java virtual machine, and the SARL Eclipse product.

-If a problem occured, find the ".log" file in which Eclipse is writting the complete error trace.
+If a problem occurred, find the ".log" file in which Eclipse is writing the complete error trace.
 Usually, it is in your home directory or in the folder of the SARL Eclipse executable file.